A Guide to Employee Onboarding New Hires: Key Strategies for First-Time Managers

 • 60% of businesses don’t set any goals for new hires (HBR).

 The good news is that we can turn things around.
-And the best way to improve employee onboarding is focusing on our internal communication.
+The best way to improve employee onboarding is to focus on our internal communication.
 Let’s dive in.

 What is Employee Onboarding?